-You spend days at times months in the product hunting phase, select a supplier, negotiate, place order and then wait for a month for your inventory to reach the warehouse in USA.
+You spend days at times months in the product hunting phase, select a supplier, negotiate, place an order and then wait for a month for your inventory to reach the warehouse in the USA.
 Is your work done?
 The answer is no, you’ve just completed half the track.
 Now you have to work on your Go To Market (GTM) strategy, meaning you need to make concerted efforts to put your product in front of prospective customers.
-There are several factors that come into play when we talk about GTM like Product photography, Product listing, Running PPC campaigns, Facebook advertising, connecting with Youtube/Instagram followers etc.
+There are several factors that come into play when we talk about GTM like Product photography, Product listing, Running PPC campaigns, Facebook advertising, connecting with Youtube/Instagram followers, etc.

 Recipe for Self Destruction

 Since AMZ One Step specializes in this area for our global clientele, we are excited to share this knowledge with our readers to make your product listing fully optimized.
 The aim is to create an amazing Amazon listing where customers can reach to you organically.
 You need to customize your GTM strategy as it will vary from product to product, category to category, with different ages and gender preferences.
-For example Sports products are generally not purchased by people above 60 years of age.
+For example, Sports products are generally not purchased by people above 60 years of age.
 While Health Improvement products and Safety Equipment are not of interest to the younger generation.
 Therefore, your GTM strategy for both will be different.

 Some General Rules While Writing Title, Features & Descriptions